Do What Matters.

 Not a goal.
 Not a target.
 A boundary.

-You’re not trying to fill every line — you’re choosing what’s worth your attention.
+You’re not trying to fill every line.

+It forces focus.
 It helps you say: this is enough for today.

 “Eightly helps you finish more — and stay on track when you don’t.”